-To roast the perfect chicken I always follow the following steps:
+To roast the perfect cornish hens, I always follow the following steps:

-1.- Bring the Cornish Hens to room temperature.
-Take them out of the refrigerator at least one hour before you start to cook.
+1. Bring the Cornish Hens to room temperature.
+Take them out of the refrigerator at least 30 minutes before start cooking.

-3.- Using several paper towels pat dry the birds.
-Salt and pepper the cavity and add 2 bay leaves and 2 sage leaves to each bird cavity.
+3. Using paper towels pat dry the hens.
+Salt, pepper and add 2 bay leaves and 2 sage leaves to each bird cavity.

 The first time I made this dish I tried to make the glaze using the Cornish Hens drippings from the pan and de-glaze de pan like when you are making a gravy.
 I did not like this, the delicate floral flavors from the hibiscus were masked by the chicken fat so I made the glaze separate to keep the floral notes alive.

-In a small sauce pan add the concentrated hibiscus tea , the piloncillo, clove, chile de arbol, ancho chili powder, orange zest, and thyme.
-Bring to a simmer.
-Simmer for 4-6 minutes.
+In a small sauce pan add the concentrated hibiscus tea, piloncillo, clove, chile de arbol, ancho chili powder, orange zest, and thyme.
+Bring to a slow simmer, simmer for 4-6 minutes.

-Check your Cornish Hens at 40 minutes.
-If the thermometer reads 155 start glazing,.
+- Check cornish Hens at 35 minutes.
+If the thermometer reads 160F/70C start glazing.

 Use a pastry brush or a rubber brush to varnish them.
-Apply 1 coat and close the oven for about 3-4 minutes, apply 2 or 3 glaze coats in total.
+Apply 1 coat and keep baking for about 2 minutes, apply 2 or 3 glaze coats in total.
 If necessary turn on the broil on the oven and broil for 1 minute for a shiny glaze finish.7.
 Check temperature until reads 165F/74C and juices run clear.

-Serve over a bed of herbed farro or rice, recipe follow…
+- Serve over a bed of herbed farro or buttery rice, recipe follows…

 ¼ cup finely chopped parsley